top of page

 Where iodine intake is low due to dietary restrictions, food planning is often the safest and most effective approach before considering supplements.

 If you’re curious about whether iodine could support your health, we can review your diet, symptoms and any recent blood tests together.
-Because iodine can influence thyroid function in both directions, it’s important to approach supplementation with clarity and confidence — not guesswork.
+Because iodine can influence thyroid function in both directions, it’s important to approach supplementation with clarity and not guesswork.
+Book a free call with me to discuss your questions around iodine.

 Prefer to read at your own pace?